Nylon Fiber | Properties | Uses | and | Characteristics of Nylon Fiber | The Stricker |

 Industrial use

-In finishing nets, tire cords, filtering cloths, sewing threads, tow ropes are made of Nylon Fiber.
+In finishing nets, tire cords, filtering cloths, sewing threads, tow ropes are made of Nylon.
 It is used in the manufacturing of belts of various machines (Flat belt, V-belts).

 References: